skinne14/osc-root/app/index.md

 The OSC also runs supporting programs such as:

-- [DASH](http://dash.harvard.edu/), the University's central, open-access repository,
+- [DASH](http://dash.harvard.edu/), the University's central, open-access repository;
-- the [HOPE fund]({{site.baseurl}}/programs/hope/), to reimburse processing fees for articles published in open-access journals,
+- the [HOPE fund]({{site.baseurl}}/programs/hope/), to reimburse processing fees for articles published in open-access journals;
-- [COPE](http://www.oacompact.org/), a multi-university compact to underwrite publication charges for open-access journals,
+- [COPE](http://www.oacompact.org/), a multi-university compact to underwrite publication charges for open-access journals;
 - [ETDs @ Harvard](http://etds.lib.harvard.edu/about.html), the University's electronic theses and dissertation submission system.
-It is managed by each participating school and maintained by the OSC,
+It is managed by each participating school and maintained by the OSC;
 - Harvard's [Copyright Advisory Program](http://copyright.lib.harvard.edu/), including the [Copyright First Responders]({{site.baseurl}}/programs/copyright/first-responders/).

 Past OSC projects include: